Masmiseim36/nxpSDK/middleware/tfm/tf-m-tests/readme.rst

 - app - The application code that executes the testing, including both the TF-M tests and the `psa-arch-tests`_.
+- docs - The documents about test developments.
 - CMSIS - The libraries of RTX which is the Non-secure RTOS of the tests
 - test - The TF-M test codes including test framework, test suites and test services